 What’s the deal?
 A Mexican-themed speakeasy with effortlessly cool staff.

-What to drink: The Guêpe Verte (tequila, cucumber, coriander, agave, lime and pepper).
+What should I drink?
+The Guêpe Verte (tequila, cucumber, coriander, agave, lime and pepper).

 Head to 52 Rue Saintonge, push the small door and walk through the taco joint to a thick curtain at the back.
 Peer behind it and we challenge you not to be drawn in by surely the Marais’s sleekest cocktail den.
 The room is large, the light soft and the atmosphere as cosy as it gets.
 The aproned bartenders are adept multitaskers – smiling, taking orders, making jokes and occasionally busting dance moves.